Stay Consistent with Exercise

-Making a visual plan of your weekly workouts is proven to make you feel more organised and more likely to carry out your actions as intended.
-Sorry, but your phone calendar doesn’t really count – because only you can see it – so write it on a calendar near your desk or in your kitchen, so that you and others can look at it regularly.
+Making a visual plan of your weekly workouts are proven to make you feel more organised and more likely to carry out your actions as intended.
+Sorry, but your phone calendar doesn’t really count – because only you can see it – so write it on a calendar near your desk or in your kitchen so that you and others can look at it regularly.
 If you really want to be held accountable then record your intended workouts on social media.
 It might seem weird but I promise you it works!
-For example on Facebook your status could be “going to the gym tonight at 5pm, can’t wait!” even though truthfully you’re dreading it more with every passing minute.
+For example, on Facebook, your status could be “going to the gym tonight at 5 pm, can’t wait!” even though truthfully you’re dreading it more with every passing minute.
 Making it public will make you more likely to follow through.
 You might even make a few pals who are going along too!

 Go with a friend